ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_updating.rst

 The test tasks are stored in the ``tests/integration/targets/<target_name>/tasks`` directory.

 The ``main.yml`` file holds test tasks and includes other test files.
-Look for a suitable test file to integrate your tests or create and include / import a separate test file.
+Look for a suitable test file to integrate your tests or create and include or import a separate test file.
 You can use one of the existing test files as a draft.

 When fixing a bug